kubernetes/git-sync/README.md

             Enable the pprof debug endpoints on git-sync's HTTP endpoint at /debug/pprof.
 Requires --http-bind to be specified.

+    --init-period <duration>, $GITSYNC_INIT_PERIOD
+            How long to wait between sync attempts until the first successful sync.
+This must be at least 10ms if set.
+If not specified, the value of --period is used for initial sync attempts as well.

+    --init-timeout <duration>, $GITSYNC_INIT_TIMEOUT
+            The maximum time allowed for the initial sync to succeed.
+If the first successful sync does not occur within this duration, git-sync will exit with an error.
+If not specified, there is no timeout and git-sync will retry until --max-failures is reached.

     --link <string>, $GITSYNC_LINK
             The path to at which to create a symlink which points to the current git directory, at the currently synced hash.
 This may be